Mutual Fund Style Defined and Explained

 Stock funds are first categorized by style in terms of the average market capitalization (size of a business or corporation equal to the share price times the number of outstanding shares):

 - Large-cap Stock Funds invest in stocks of corporations with large market capitalization, usually higher than $10 billion.
 These companies are so large that you have probably heard of them or you may even purchase goods or services from them on a regular basis.
-Some large-cap stock names include Wal-Mart, Exxon, GE, Pfizer, and Bank of America.
+Some large-cap stock names include Apple (AAPL), Amazon (AMZN), and Microsoft (MSFT).

-- Mid-cap Stock Funds invest in stocks of corporations of mid-size capitalization, usually between $2 billion and $10 billion.Many of the names of the corporations you may recognize, such as Harley Davidson and Netflix, but others you may not be common household names.
+- Mid-cap Stock Funds invest in stocks of corporations of mid-size capitalization, usually between $2 billion and $10 billion.Many of the names of the corporations you may recognize, such as Tesla (TSLA) and T-Mobile (TMUS), but others that may not be common household names.